thedimlebowski/Trading-Gym/README.md

 ## Create your own `DataGenerator`

-To create your own data generator, it must inherit from the `DataGenerator` base class which can be found in the file 'openoutcry/core.py'.
+To create your own data generator, it must inherit from the `DataGenerator` base class which can be found in the file 'tgym/core.py'.
 It consists of four methods.
 Only the private `_generator` method which defines the times series needs to be overridden.
 Example can be found at `examples/generator_random.py`.
 For only one product, the `_generator` method **must** yield a `(bid, ask)` tuple, one element at a time.
 For two or more products, you must return a tuple consisting of bid and ask prices for each product, concatenated.
 For instance for two products, the method should yield `(bid_1, ask_1, bid_2, ask_2)`.
 The logic for the time series is encoded there.

 ## Compatibility with OpenAI gym

 Our environments API is strongly inspired by OpenAI gym.
-We aim to entirely base it upon OpenAI Gym architecture and add Open Outcry to the list of available OpenAI environments.
+We aim to entirely base it upon OpenAI Gym architecture and add Trading Gym to the list of available OpenAI environments.

 ## Examples

-Some examples are available in `openoutcry/examples/`
+Some examples are available in `tgym/examples/`